 For any physical pre-existing conditions, contact Rubén Borrás, M.D., a fully bilingual general practitioner who accepts Sanitas insurance, at firstname.lastname@example.org.
 Dr. Borrás will refer you to a specialist within the Sanitas Medical network.
 If you need treatment for mental illness with a counselor or a psychiatrist while you reside in Spain, contact the SLU-Madrid Wellness Center at email@example.com.

 For a comprehensive list of medical health professionals who accept Sanitas medical insurance, visit the Sanitas website at sanitas.es.

 SLU-Madrid will make every effort to support students with severe medical conditions in successfully completing their academic work.

-When such behaviors are detected, the Department of Student Life, in coordination with the University Wellness Center and the Dean's Office, will make a decision regarding the appropriate action required, including but not limited to: continuing academic studies while receiving appropriate treatment for the medical condition; leaving the homestay; taking a leave of absence or withdrawing from SLU-Madrid.
+When such behaviors are detected, the Department of Student Life, in coordination with the Wellness Center and the Dean's Office, will make a decision regarding the appropriate action required, including but not limited to: continuing academic studies while receiving appropriate treatment for the medical condition; leaving the homestay; taking a leave of absence or withdrawing from SLU-Madrid.

 Contact the SLU-Madrid Wellness Center if you would like to speak to a counselor about a medical condition or would like more information.